 No, Lapland is a region that spans three countries: Finland, Sweden and Norway.
-It boasts beautiful wilderness, ski resorts and natural phenomena like the midnight sun and the Northern Lights.
+It boasts beautiful wilderness, ski resorts and natural phenomena like the midnight sun and the northern lights.

 When is the best time to visit Lapland?

-If you’re planning to go in-person, there’s no bad time to visit Lapland.
+In short, there’s no bad time to visit Lapland.
 It really depends on what you’re looking to get out of your trip.
 January and February are the best months for skiing and March has the optimum conditions for spotting the northern lights.